Thinking About Buying A Leaf Blower?

 Top of the Line

-The best leaf blowers are ones with the longest charge time, have a vacuum or mulching capability, and are light while not sacrificing power.
+The best leaf blowers have the longest charge time, have a vacuum or mulching capability, and are light while not sacrificing power.
 While the more expensive wheeled blowers are always more versatile, they have the least control and are technically the heaviest.

-You must decide what type of leaf blower suits your needs and can handle the task at hand.
+You must decide what type of leaf blower suits your needs and can handle the task.
 With proper care, a good leaf blower will last you for years, so always read your instruction manuals for best practices!
-Most companies offer good warranty and service agreements, so be sure to look into them as you are shopping around.
+Most companies offer good warranty and service agreements, so look into them as you shop around.